metatab-packages/isr.umich.edu-psid-inequality/README.md

 ## Updating Data

-To update the data, use the data extration tool at the (PSID website. )[https://simba.isr.umich.edu/Cart/co.aspx], adding any new variables to your data cart.
+To update the data, use the data extraction tool at the (PSID website. )[https://simba.isr.umich.edu/Cart/co.aspx], adding any new variables to your data cart.
 The (variable entry text box)[https://simba.isr.umich.edu/DC/l.aspx] is a handy way to copy the existing varibles into a new cart.
 When you checkout your data cart, ( click on the cart icon ) fetch your dataset with these options:

 * Codebook Type: XML
 * Data output type: dBase Data File, create compressed file